Makkurokurosuke/OCTranspoGPSForMyLocation/README.md

 ----------------------------------------------------------------------
 This application finds your location and find bus stops near you.
-Also, it will show you next comming buses for the routes you select.
+Also, it will show you next coming buses for the routes you select.

 Note: Google API key and OC Transpo API key are removed from the source code.